Clean and sober for 10 years, clergy couple at Matthew 25 church helps people escape poverty and addiction

 Being there at night, as he tried to sleep, a train would come by.

-“The way my drug-addicted brain worked, that was the sound of God’s trumpet coming to scare away all the evil I had done,” he said.
+“The way my drug addicted brain worked, that was the sound of God’s trumpet coming to scare away all the evil I had done,” he said.

-While in jail, Danielle went to a Bible study for women and led by pastors from a 1001 new worshiping community, Tierra Nueva, which is a ministry of the Northwest Coast Presbytery.
+While in jail Danielle went to a Bible study for women and led by pastors from a 1001 new worshiping community, Tierra Nueva, which is a ministry of the Northwest Coast Presbytery.
 When Danielle got out of jail, she and Kevin made Tierra Nueva their home church community.

 At the time, Mount Baker Presbyterian Church in Concrete, about a half-hour east of Burlington, was without a pastor.
 Knowing that Kevin was interested in receiving training as a pastor, Tierra Nueva founder Bob Ekblad asked the congregation, which was down to less than a dozen people, if Kevin could preach one Sunday.

-For Anne Bussiere, who helped Mount Baker become a Matthew 25 church, Kevin’s heart and the message he brought in left the congregation feeling that he was “really moving with the Spirit.”
+But for Anne Bussiere, who helped Mount Baker become a Matthew 25 church, Kevin’s heart and the message he brought in left the congregation feeling that he was “really moving with the Spirit.”
 So, leaders at the church kept inviting him back to preach.

 “Having pastors that have been out of seminary, they’ve never experienced homelessness and drug addiction,” she said.
-“So, a lot of the Scriptures we’ve heard over and over all of a sudden had a new light to them, because they were told from a different viewpoint.”
+“So, a lot of the scriptures we’ve heard over and over all of a sudden had a new light to them, because they were told from a different viewpoint.”

 Once Kevin received commissioned lay pastor training, he was ordained and installed to serve the church.

 “I asked them all what is the plan for your church,” Kevin said.
 “One of the ladies looked at me and said, ‘Well that’s why we hired you.’”